burlachenkok/burtorch/README_1_MIN_TOOLS.md

     sudo apt-get install gcc-11 g++-11
     ```

-    If your Linux distribution does not have Advanced Package Tool (Apt) Package Manager, please use a similar tool distributed with your Operating System.
+    If your Linux distribution does not have the Advanced Package Tool (Apt) Package Manager, please use a similar tool distributed with your Operating System.

-2. To get recent versions of CMake under at least Ubuntu Linux distributive in 2024 is not so easy.
-To get it you will need to do some manual work:
+2. Getting recent versions of CMake under at least Ubuntu Linux distributive in 2024 is not easy.
+To get it, you will need to do some manual work:

     * If your CPU has ARM/AArch64 architecture execute the following: